User Guide

 Notice when unenrolling from a Course

-• Unenrolling from a course from Moodle does not mean “official cancellation”.
-Make sure to cancel the course at Loyola.
+• Unenrolling from a course on Moodle does not mean “official withdrawal”.
+Make sure to withdraw from the course at Loyola.

-• If you unenroll from a course, the teacher will not be able to see your assignments you have submitted and it may have a serious impact on your grades.
-Please do NOT unenroll from the course you are taking (or have taken) until the next semester starts because it is necessary for the teacher to grade even after the end of the class period.
+• If you unenroll from a course, the teacher will not be able to see the assignments you have submitted, and it may have a serious impact on your grades.
+Please do NOT unenroll from the course you are taking (or have taken) until the next semester starts, because the teacher must grade even after the end of the class period.

-• You can unenroll by yourself under the condition below:
+• You can unenroll by yourself under the conditions below:

-• During that period that ICT office allows such as course registration/cancellation period.
+• During that period, the ICT office allows such as course registration/withdrawal periods.

 * To know when you can unenroll by yourself, see the Moodle top page.